Myerscough College’s floristry department has been shortlisted for national recognition in this year’s British Florist Association (BFA) Awards.

 While four staff members - Sam Cook, Susanna Brandon, Val Kenyon and Nicola Harrison - are nominated for Floristry Tutor of the Year.

-Finally two Myerscough students – Bekki Smyth and Emily Waddington - have been nominated for Floristry Student of the Year, highlighting their outstanding work and dedication throughout the year.
+Finally Myerscough student Lindsay Shaw has been nominated for Floristry Student of the Year, highlighting her outstanding work and dedication throughout the year.

-Now in their seventh year, the BFA Industry Awards have established themselves as the place to be recognised within the industry.
-Each autumn the awards are presented at the Awards & Gala Dinner at FleurEx 2018.
-The ceremony takes place in the Autumn.
+Now in their eighth year, the BFA Industry Awards have established themselves as the place to be recognised within the industry.
+Each autumn the awards are presented at the Awards & Gala Dinner at FleurEx 2019.

 The awards are presented to individuals and companies as voted for by the public.